wlonk/arcadia/arcadia.md

   - Add a face card to your deck.
   - Add a relationship slot and fill it in.

+You can spend XP three-for-one to:

+  - Add an ace to your deck.

 ## The GM

 The GM's role is to stir the pot; the players need to be kept on their toes, in